dart-lang/language/working/333 - shared memory multithreading/proposal.md

 > in the Dart SDK.
 For example, we will be able to move `dart:io` implementation
 > from C++ into Dart and later split it into a package.

-The core of this proposal are two new concepts:

-- [Shareable Data](#shareable-data) introduces the relaxation of isolate model allowing controlled sharing of mutable data and static state between isolates within an isolate group.
-This allows developer to write Dart code which can access shared mutable state concurrently.
+This proposal:

+- allows developer to selectively break isolation boundary between isolates by declaring some static fields to be [_shared_](#shared-fields) between isolates within isolate group.

-- [Shared Isolates](#shared-isolates) introduces a concept of _shared isolate_,
+- introduces the concept of [_shared isolate_](#shared-isolates),
 an isolate which only has access to a state shared between all isolates of the group.
 This concept allows to bridge interoperability gap with native code.
 _Shared isolate_ becomes an answer to the previously unresolved question _"what if native code wants to call back into Dart from an arbitrary thread, which isolate does the Dart code run in?"_.

+> [!NOTE]
+>
+> Earlier version of this proposal was also introducing the concept of
+> _shareable data_ based on a marker interface (`Shareable`) which
+> required developer to explicitly opt in into shared memory multithreading
+> for their classes.
+In this model only instances of classes which implement
+> the marker interface could be shared between isolates.
+>
+> Based on the extensive discussions with the language team and implementors
+> I have arrived to the conclusion that this separation does not have clear
+> benefits which are worth the associated implementation complexity.
+> Consequently I remove this concept from the proposal and instead propose
+> that we eventually allow unrestricted _share everything_ multithreading
+> within the isolate group.

-In addition to introducing these new concepts the proposal tries to suggest a number of API changes to various core libraries which are essentially to making Dart a good multithreaded language.
+Additionally the proposal tries to suggest a number of API changes to various core libraries which are essentially to making Dart a good multithreaded language.
 Some of this proposals, like adding [atomics](#atomic-operations), are fairly straightforward and non-controversial, others, like [coroutines](#coroutines), are included to show the extent of possible changes and to provoke thought.

-The [Prototyping Roadmap](#prototyping-roadmap) section of the proposal tries to suggest a possible way forward with validating some of the possible benefits of the proposal without committing to specific major changes in the Dart language.
+The [Implementation Roadmap](#implementation-roadmap) section of the proposal tries to suggest a possible way forward with validating some of the possible benefits of the proposal without committing to specific major changes in the Dart language.

 ## What issues are we trying to solve?